StemForAll 2025

 SpongeBob

-Organizers: Alex Iosevich (University of Rochester) and Azita Mayeli (CUNY)
+Organizer: Alex Iosevich (University of Rochester) and Azita Mayeli (CUNY)

 Introduction: Welcome to StemForAll2025 summer workshop.
 All the interested Rochester area students are welcome to participate.
 The registration process is only used to assign the students to suitable projects.
 The main idea behind the workshop is to share the research we are doing with undergraduate students for the purpose of familiarizing them with research methods and techniques.
 Quite often research papers result from these discussions, but the main emphasis is on learning and the creative process.
-In 2025, the program in Rochester will be organized by Alex Iosevich (UR), Steven Kleene (UR) and Azita Mayeli (CUNY).
+In 2025, the program in Rochester will be organized by Alex Iosevich (UR), Steven Kleene (UR). and Azita Mayeli (CUNY).

 History of the program: StemForAll has been running at the University of Rochester since 2018.
 In one form or another this program has existed at the University of Rochester and University of Missouri since 2001.
 Many of its participant have since obtained Ph.Ds in mathematics and related fields and have become successful researchers.
 The links to the previous programs can be found here.

-Expansion: The StemForAll program is expanding in 2025.
+Expansion: The StemForAll program is expanding in 2025-2026.
 In addition to the annual program we have been running in the Rochester area for several years, analogous programs are going to run at the following institutions:

 Missouri State University (Steven Senger)